-The Ministry of Education and Employment, Malta
+The Ministry for Education and Employment, Malta

 The Republic of Malta is heavily invested in education and facilitating smooth transitions from being a student into joining the workforce.
 One of the central points of friction has historically been transmitting and verifying official records.
 So, various types of training programs across Malta — higher education, skills training, government programs — are issuing records of achievement to graduates that can immediately be used for job applications.
 The Ministry’s federated account gives them an analytical view into the dynamics of their educational economy.

-Ministry of Education and Employment, Malta
+Ministry for Education and Employment, Malta

 Lifelong Learning Record